cornell-zhang/heurigym/routing/README.md

     # Lengths of vertical GCell edges (edge count = ySize - 1)
     VerticalGCellEdgeLengths[0] VerticalGCellEdgeLengths[1] VerticalGCellEdgeLengths[2] ...
     # Information for the 0-th layer
-    ## Layer name, preferred direction and minimum length of a wire at this metal layer  (Direction: 0 = horizontal, 1 = vertical)
+    ## Layer name, preferred direction (Direction: 0 = horizontal, 1 = vertical) and minimum length of a wire at this metal layer (Not useful here)
     layerName layerDirection layerMinLength
     ## Routing capacities of GCell edges at the 0-th layer
     ### Capacities of GCell at [x(0), y(0)], [x(1), y(0)], ...